Ryder Cup 2018: Jim Furyk named US captain

 "The European fans will be out in full force," he said.
 "We've got our work cut out but I'm really looking forward to rolling up my sleeves and getting started."

+"He put a system in place and got the players behind it," said Furyk.

+"It won't make my task easy but it is comforting knowing there is a system in place."

-The Pennsylvania native was also second in last year's US Open and shot the joint lowest score in PGA Tour history when he carded 58 in the final round of the Travelers Championship in June.
+Furyk was also second in last year's US Open and shot the lowest score in PGA Tour history when he carded 58 in the final round of the Travelers Championship in June.

 The 17-time PGA Tour winner holds the record with Phil Mickelson of the most US Ryder Cup matches lost (20).